Skip to main content

 The ease of sago palm maintenance means that when there is a problem or something unsatisfying about the environment, you’ll know.
 As the plant grows, the older leaves will start to yellow and brown in order to put energy toward new growth.
 This is perfectly normal and happens with a lot of plants.
 To help keep your sago palm healthy, simply prune off the dying foliage!

-There is some discoloration, however, that isn’t normal.
+There is some discoloration; however, that isn’t normal.
 When the yellowing happens on newer growth, there may be a nutrient deficiency.
-Nutrient deficiencies happen a lot in houseplants since their soil is contained, so regularly fertilizing (roughly once a month) can help combat nutrient issues.
+Nutrient deficiencies happen a lot in houseplants since their soil is contained, so regularly fertilizing it (roughly once a month) can help combat nutrient issues.
 On the other hand, if you just potted your sago palm and the soil hasn’t had time to be drained of the nutrients, you may be overwatering your palm.
 Make sure you pot your plant in a container with good drainage and with soil that drains easily.
 When overwatering is the culprit, simply repot your sago palm in new soil and in a pot with a drainage hole and tray.

-Be aware: this plant is quite toxic
+Be aware: This plant is quite toxic

 Kiera Baron